The role of interior dynamics and differentiation on the surface and atmosphere of lava planets: Numerical Simulations

-Upon solidification the magma ocean becomes enriched in FeO, which is incompatible.
-The day-side magma ocean composition increases up to 12~wt\% ---twice the value of Bulk Silicate Earth (BSE)--- near the end of the intermediate regime (Fig.~\ref{time_evolution}f).
-The FeO concentration can increase in the magma ocean as long as these FeO-rich silicates remain molten.
-However, horizontal convection moves these iron-rich liquids towards the night-side, where they solidify.
-FeO-rich solids are substantially denser than the average mantle and thus sink to the deep mantle.
-Consequently, the FeO-rich day-side magma ocean is progressively replaced by a FeO-poor magma ocean.
+During this mushy stage, solids and liquids segregate, differentiating the planet (Fig.~\ref{time_evolution}e--f).
+FeO being an incompatible component \cite{nomura2011}, it prefers to remain in the melt rather than in solids.
+The shallow day-side magma ocean FeO composition increases up to 12~mol.\%, twice the initial value (BSE) (Fig.~\ref{time_evolution}f).
+The FeO concentration can increase in the shallow magma ocean, which remains gravitationally stable, as long as these FeO-rich silicates remain molten.
+However, horizontal convection transports these iron-rich melts towards the night-side, where they solidify.
+FeO-rich solids are substantially denser than the surrounding mantle and therefore sink to the deep mantle.
+Consequently, the FeO-rich shallow day-side magma ocean is progressively replaced by a FeO-poor magma ocean (Fig.~\ref{time_evolution}g).
+The role of phase segregation efficiency on producing a chemically stratified planet is discussed in SI Section 7 (see Supplementary Figure 7).